owobot-org/owobot/README.md

 ### Rate Limiting

-owobot will rate limit events such as channel deletions, kicks, and bans, ensuring that compromised mod accounts can't destroy the server.
-If a user gets near the rate limit, they'll receive two warnings and then they'll be kicked from the server.
+owobot limits the speed at which events such as channel deletions, kicks, and bans can happen, ensuring that compromised mod accounts can't destroy the server.
+If a user gets near the rate limit, they'll receive two warnings and then they'll be kicked from the server if they continue.

 Here are the current rate limits: